-7.3.8 Barrier Message
+7.3.7 Barrier Message

 When the controller wants to ensure message dependencies have been met or wants to receive notifications for completed operations, it may use an OFPT_BARRIER_REQUEST message.
 This message has no body.
-Upon receipt, the switch must finish processing all previously-received messages, including sending corresponding reply or error messages, before executing any messages beyond the Barrier Request.
+Upon receipt, the switch must finish processing all previously-received messages, including sending corresponding reply or error messages, before executing the barrier request and any messages beyond the barrier request.
 If all previously-received messages have already been processed when the switch receives a barrier request, the switch can execute the barrier request immediately.
-When such processing is complete, the switch must send an OFPT_BARRIER_REPLY message with the xid of the original request.
+When processing of the barrier request is complete, the switch must send an OFPT_BARRIER_REPLY message with the xid of that barrier request.

-7.3.9 Role Request Message
+7.3.8 Role Request Message